History of longitude: Government initiatives

 The second half of the 17th century saw the foundation of official observatories in Paris and London.
 The Paris Observatory was founded in 1667 under the auspices of the French Académie des Sciences.
 The Observatory building south of Paris was completed in 1672.
 Early astronomers included Jean Picard, Christiaan Huygens, and Dominique Cassini.
 It was not intended for any specific project, but soon became involved in the survey of France that led (after many delays due to wars and unsympathetic ministries) to the Academy's first map of France in 1744.
 The survey used a combination of triangulation and astronomical observations, with the satellites of Jupiter used to determine longitude.
 By 1684, sufficient data had been obtained to show that previous maps of France had a major longitude error, showing the Atlantic coast too far to the west.
 In fact France was found to be substantially smaller than previously thought.
 (Louis XIV commented that they had taken more territory from France than he had gained in all his wars.)

-The Royal Observatory in Greenwich east of London, founded in 1675, a few years after the Paris Observatory, and was established explicitly to address the longitude problem.
+The Royal Observatory in Greenwich east of London, founded in 1675, a few years after the Paris Observatory, was established explicitly to address the longitude problem.
 John Flamsteed, the first Astronomer Royal, was instructed to "apply himself with the utmost care and diligence to the rectifying the tables of the motions of the heavens and the places of the fixed stars, so as to find out the so-much-desired longitude of places for the perfecting the art of navigation".
 The initial work was in cataloguing stars and their position, and Flamsteed created a catalogue of 3,310 stars, which formed the basis for future work.